Applying for a Notary Public Commission

 The fee is waived for government notaries (see Step 3 above).
 For more information regarding acceptable forms of payment and the payment process, see Ordering and Payments.

-Deliver your application, surety and payment to:
+Deliver your application (or applications, if applying for e-Notarization) and payment to:

 West Virginia Secretary of State